dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

-## Pre-emptive threads, checked with single step equivalance
+## Pre-emptive threads, checked with single step equivalence

 <p align="center">
   <img src="images/pi-ss-equiv.jpg" width="700" />
 </p>

-### Eratta and clarificatoins
+### Errata and clarifications

 NOTE:
-  - If you see a mistake: refetch the `README.md`.
+  - If you see a mistake: re-fetch the `README.md`.
 If that doesn't fix it let us know!